If you’re experiencing lower back pain after a kettlebell workout it could be due to many things, some of the common ones are:

 - Let the body recover fully after intense workouts

-Hello, my name is Taco Fleur from Cavemantraining™ world’s premier online kettlebell training education resource and I will go into more details on the two major causes for tight or lower back pain.
+Hello, my name is Taco Fleur from Cavemantraining™ world’s premier online kettlebell training education resource and I am here to talk to you about the two major causes of tight lower back or lower back pain.

-Following the kettlebell prematurely is cause number one for lower back problems during kettlebell training!
-There are several kettlebell exercises in which we let the weight come away from us at the front in a ballistic movement, those are (but not limited to):
+Following the kettlebell prematurely is the number one cause of lower back problems during kettlebell training!
+There are several kettlebell exercises in which we let the weight come away from us at the front in a ballistic movement, those are (but are not limited to):

 - Kettlebell swing